Panic of 1907: Crisis of confidence

 Morgan, Stillman, Baker and the other city bankers were unable to pool money indefinitely.
 Even the U.S. Treasury was low on funds.
 Public confidence needed to be restored, and on Friday evening the bankers formed two committees—one to persuade the clergy to calm their congregations on Sunday, and a second to explain to the press the various aspects of the financial rescue package.
 Europe's most famous banker, Lord Rothschild, sent word of his "admiration and respect" for Morgan.
 In an attempt to gather confidence, the Treasury Secretary Cortelyou agreed that if he returned to Washington it would send a signal to Wall Street that the worst had passed.

-To ensure a free flow of funds on Monday, the New York Clearing House issued $100 million in loan certificates to be traded between banks to settle balances, allowing them to retain cash reserves for depositors.
+To ensure a free flow of funds on Monday, the New York Clearing House issued $100 million in Clearing House Loan Certificates (CLCs) to be traded between banks to settle balances, allowing them to retain cash reserves for depositors.
+The CLCs bore a fixed 6% interest rate and were collateralized by commercial paper, stocks, and bonds, subject to a 25% haircut.
 Reassured both by the clergy and the newspapers, and with bank balance sheets flush with cash, a sense of order returned to New York that Monday.
+Usage of the facility peaked at $88 million outstanding on December 16, 1907, and it was fully retired by March 28, 1908.

 Unbeknownst to Wall Street, a new crisis was being averted in the background.
 On Sunday, Morgan's associate, George Perkins, was informed that the City of New York required at least $20 million by November 1 or it would go bankrupt.
 The city tried to raise money through a standard bond issue, but failed to gather enough financing.
 On Monday and again on Tuesday, New York Mayor George McClellan approached Morgan for assistance.
 In an effort to avoid the disastrous signal that a New York City bankruptcy would send, Morgan contracted to purchase $30 million worth of city bonds.